DIY Yarn Wall Hanging: A How To Guide

 Step 5:

-If you want the more organic option you have two choices.
+If you want a more organic option, you have two choices.

 Place the yarn into a notch in the cardboard and begin to wrap it around.
 This will ensure all of your pieces are the same length without you having to hold them individually.
 Once you feel you’ve wrapped enough, cut them at one end, releasing the pieces.